docker-library/docs/silverpeas/content.md

 	    --link postgresql:database \
 	    silverpeas

+Here, as the PostgreSQL database is linked under the alias `database`, we don't have to explicitly indicate its hostname with the `DB_SERVER` environment variable.
 The Silverpeas images expose the 8000 port and here this port is mapped to the 8080 port of the host.
-For a PostgreSQL database system, you can omit the `DB_SERVERTYPE` environment variable.
-Here, as the PostgreSQL database is linked under the alias `database`, it is required to specifiy it also as the database hostname with the `DB_SERVER` environment variable.

 By default, some volumes are created inside the container, so that we can access them in the host.(Refers the [Docker Documentation](https://docs.docker.com/engine/tutorials/dockervolumes/#locating-a-volume) to locate them.)
 Among them `/opt/silverpeas/log` and `/opt/silverpeas/data`: the first volume contains the logs produced by Silverpeas whereas the second volume contains all the data that are created and managed by the users in Silverpeas.
 Because the latter has already a directories structure created at image creation, a host directory cannot be mounted into the container at `opt/silverpeas/data` without losing the volume's content (the mount point overlays the pre-existing content of the volume).
 In our example, in order to easily locate the two volumes, we label them explicitly with respectively the labels `silverpeas-log` and `silverpeas-data`.
 (Using a [Data Volume Container](https://docs.docker.com/engine/userguide/containers/dockervolumes/) to map `/opt/silverpeas/log` and `/opt/silverpeas/data` is a better solution.)

 ### Start a Silverpeas instance with a finer configuration

-The Silverpeas global configuration is defined in the `/opt/silverpeas/configuration/config.properties` file whose a sample is provided by `/opt/silverpeas/configuration/sample_config.properties`.
-You can explicitly create the `config.properties` file with, additionally to the database access parameters, your peculiar configuration parameters and then start a Silverpeas instance with your configuration file:
+The Silverpeas global configuration is defined in the `/opt/silverpeas/configuration/config.properties` file whose a sample can be found [here](https://raw.githubusercontent.com/Silverpeas/Silverpeas-Distribution/master/src/main/dist/configuration/sample_config.properties) or in the container directory `/opt/silverpeas/configuration/`.
+You can explicitly create the `config.properties` file with, additionally to the database access parameters, your peculiar configuration parameters and then start a Silverpeas instance with this configuration file:

 	$ docker run --name silverpeas -p 8080:8000 -d \
 	    -v /etc/silverpeas/config.properties:/opt/silverpeas/configuration/config.properties